 HI: I’ve actually been told about the similarities between Dragon’s Dogma and Monster Hunter many times, but I feel that they are unrelated.
 I actually assisted with the development of Monster Hunter, and during that time we talked about creating a “real fantasy” game and the result was Monster Hunter, but after that I continued to think about creating a “proper real fantasy” game using today’s gaming technology.
 Also, Monster Hunter initially was about hunting, but Dragon’s Dogma is about melding adventure and action together.
 It is true that it is similar to Monster Hunter, but I feel the overall concept is different.

-What aspect of Dragon’s Dogma are you the most proud of?
+What aspect of Dragon’s Dogma stands out?

 HI: That we were able to convey to the user the feeling of excitement that is connected to adventuring through every aspect of the game design.

-Is Dragon’s Dogma is Capcom’s biggest and most expensive game produced?
+Is Dragon’s Dogma Capcom’s most expensive game?

 HI: I’m not sure if it is the most expensive, but I do know it is one of the most expensive projects at Capcom, and that it also has the most staff working on it.
 Within the company, we have 150 people currently working on it.
 If we include outsourced staff, that adds another 150 people for a total of 300.
 As for why it costs so much money and needs so many people, the game has a lot of content and there also numerous technical challenges, which should become evident once you play the game.
 For example, we used between fifty to sixty people to do the voice acting for the game.